TashinParvez/Java_From_Zero/README.md

 # Java_From_Zero
-"JAVA_Zero_to_aClass" is your one-stop destination for all things Java.
+"Java_From_Zero" is your one-stop destination for all things Java.
 This repository compiles my Java learning journey, practice code, real-world applications, and university course problem solutions.

 ![GitHub repo size](https://img.shields.io/github/repo-size/TashinParvez/Java_From_Zero)